fbz99/anonymization/README.md

    - AES encryption for the mapping data.
    - RSA encryption for the AES key, for each public key in the `public_keys` folder.
 6. Saves the anonymized text and encrypted mapping to the `output` folder.

+### GLiNER Anonymizer Workflow
+1. Reads text files (`.txt`) from the `input` folder.
+2. Uses GLiNER to identify entities specified in `gliner_entities.txt`.
+3. Replaces identified entities with placeholders.
+4. Encrypts the mapping of placeholders to original entities using:
+   - AES encryption for the mapping data.
+   - RSA encryption for the AES key, for each public key in the `public_keys` folder.
+5. Saves the anonymized text and encrypted mapping to the `output` folder.

 ### Deanonymizer Workflow
 1. Reads JSON files from the `output` folder.